scaars10/scaars10.github.io/posts/stateful-async.md

 # How We Achieved Scalable and Consistent Enrichment in Flink with At-Least-Once Guarantees

+---

 ## 1. Overview

-In this blog, I will share the evolution of the DB enrichment step in one of the projects that I worked on.
+In this blog, I will share my work on the evolution of the DB enrichment step in one of the projects that I worked.
 We had a step in our Flink pipeline, which involved looking at the current entry for a given key, enriching it with a new event, and writing it back.
 I will highlight how the design matured to handle significantly larger data volumes and stronger consistency requirements.

 The enrichment component went through three distinct stages: